SlimIO/Governance/docs/get_started.md

 Then, run the `--help` or `-h` command to known the complete list of available commands.
 ```
 $ slimio --help

   Usage
     $ slimio <command> [options]

   Available Commands
-    init       Clone and install a complete SlimIO Agent
+    init       Clone and install a complete SlimIO Agent.
     add        Add one or many addon(s) to the local agent (Addon are enabled by default).
-    remove     Remove one or many addons from the local agent (Erase them from the disk)
+    remove     Remove one or many addons from the local agent (Erase them from the disk).
-    create     Create/generate SlimIO files and addons
+    create     Create and/or generate SlimIO files and addons.
-    build      Build and compile an agent into an executable with Node.js bundled in it
+    build      Build and compile an agent into an executable with Node.js bundled in it.
-    archive    Create an addon archive
+    archive    Create an addon archive (useful to remotely deploy addons with Prism).
-    connect    Connect to a local or remote running agent
+    connect    Connect to a local or remote SlimIO agent (must be started with the Socket built-in Addon).
-    config     Configure a local agent or a remote running agent
+    config     Configure a local agent or a remote running agent.
-    debug      debug (navigate through local agent dump files)
+    debug      Debug local agent (navigate through local agent dump files)
-    start      start the local agent and enable/unlock advanced debug tools
+    start      Start the local agent with advanced debugging and logging utilities.
-    set        Setup a new settings in the local cache
+    set        Setup a new settings in the local cache.
     get        Get one or all keys stored in the local cache (return all keys if no argument is given).

   For more info, run any command with the `--help` flag
     $ slimio init --help